cbeck88/conf-rs/README.md

 * **You can declare fields which represent secrets.** This controls whether or not the entire value should be printed in error messages if it fails to parse.
 * **Support for an optional-flatten syntax**.
 This can be simpler and more idiomatic than using argument groups and such in `clap-derive`.
 * **Support for user-defined validation predicates**.
 This allows you to express constraints that can't be expressed in `clap`.
 * **Support for layered config**.
-This means that you can use data loaded from a file as an additional source for config values, alongside args and env.
+This means that you can use structured data loaded from a file as an additional source for config values, alongside args and env.

-As of version ??? `conf` supports using config content in any [`serde`](https://docs.rs/serde/latest/serde/)-compatible format, such as JSON, YAML, TOML, etc., as a hierarchical config layer.
+`conf` supports using config content in any [`serde`](https://docs.rs/serde/latest/serde/)-compatible format, such as JSON, YAML, TOML, etc., as a hierarchical config layer.
 The same commitment to "All the errors and not just one of them" holds.
 There are several advantages of this integrated approach:

 * Other popular approaches to hierarchical config include using [`clap`](https://docs.rs/clap/latest/clap/) for CLI argument parsing only, and then folding the results of that into a library like [`figment`](https://docs.rs/figment/latest/figment) or [`config`](https://docs.rs/config/latest/config), which can also manage `env`, files, and compositing it all together.
-  * However, typically this creates a maintanence burden, because if a required field could be read via `clap` or could be read from `env` or a config file, it needs to be `Option<T>` for `clap` and `T` in the final config structure, so you end up needing to maintain two parallel structures.
+  * However, typically this creates a maintanence burden, because if a required field could be read via `clap` or could be read from `env` or a config file, it needs to be `Option<T>` for `clap` and `T` in the final config structure, so you end up needing to maintain two or more parallel structures.
   * If these structures get out of sync, there isn't really any tooling to help you figure it out and the error messages may be confusing.
   * Dividing the information between two structures this way means that `clap` isn't aware of the other ways that a value can be read.
     But `clap` is responsible for generating the `--help` text, and so this causes the documentation of the config to be incomplete and makes it harder